Introduction: How to "Do Toledo" in 30 Days (or Less)

 Step 47: Get a Cup of Joe at Georgette's (47)

-.
+Georgette's coffee shop, located in the heart of Maumee on Conant street, has delicious coffees and smoothies that really hit the spot.
+It is owned and operated by the same people who run the Sunshine Children's Home.
 The home is a residential facility for children and adults with disabilities.
 Some of the employees of the coffee house are the residents of the Sunshine Children's Home.
-There is also a nice gift shop attached to the coffee house that has many unique fair-trade
+There is also a nice gift shop attached to the coffee house that has many unique fair-trade items.

 Step 48: Visit the Toledo Zoo (48)